kForth/OctoPrint-GcodeScriptManager/README.md

 # OctoPrint-GcodeScriptManager

-Easily manage multiple GCODE scripts.
+An OctoPrint Plugin that lets you easily manage multiple GCODE scripts.

-## Features:
+## Features

-- Multiple GCODE Scripts for each script type
+- Manage multiple scripts for each script type
-- Add scripts to the sidebar for easy access
+- Quickly enable or disable individual scripts from the sidebar

-- Enable/Disable each script individually
+## TODO

+- Fix sidebar not un-collapsing properly

 ## Setup